C H U R C H R E F O R M S E R I E S

 However, Freud is not alone in his capacity to script fantasies.
 There is an extremely long list of pretend scientists in almost every field.
 One “scientist” in particular that glaringly stands out alongside Freud – albeit not in psychology, but in supposed importance – is Albert Einstein, whose name has strangely become synonymous with “genius”.

-But we couldn’t find one thing that man invented or came up with that made our lives better or that was not a fraud.
+Nevertheless, we couldn’t find one thing that man invented or came up with that made our lives better or that was not a fraud.
 NOT ONE THING!
 Even the equation E=mc^2 that is attributed to him is apparently from an Italian named Olinto De Pretto who published it in the scientific magazine Atte in 1903.

 Yet everyone knows who Einstein is.
 His face and name are plastered on everything that hints at “sheer ingenuity”.
 Even his so-called “accomplishments”, besides being theories to begin with, were unsupported conjectures that amounted and led to NOTHING, especially his Theory of Relativity (including the GPS & Relativity myth).
 Nikola Tesla, a real scientific genius, categorized said theory as “the greatest historical aberration of scientific thought.”